Are you looking to save money to travel the world, pay for a wedding, or to attend University?

 Instead of going out to a restaurant, I started entertaining at home.
 I checked out free events happening in the city.
 I discovered that there were plenty of affordable ways to have fun on the weekend that didn’t involve spending a lot of money.

-I also like using Groupon to save money on fun activities and dining out.
+I also like using Groupon on fun activities and dining out.
 When I wanted to eat out, I would always check for deals on Groupon first.
 (I just recently used Groupon to get $30 worth of food at my favorite restaurant for only $5 — I love finding great deals like this).

 4. I taught myself how to cook